 This is our current reality and it’s likely we won’t see that change over the summer even when businesses begin to open back up.

-Smaller events, however, may be allowed with appropriate social distancing, safe behaviors including plenty of hand sanitizer, and the possibility of wearing masks at the event (which does bring up some fun costume themes and branding opportunities for masked attendees).
+Smaller events, however, may be allowed with appropriate social distancing with some creative event venue ideas, safe behaviors including plenty of hand sanitizer, and the possibility of wearing masks at the event (which does bring up some fun costume themes and branding opportunities for masked attendees).

 It’s also probably a good idea, even when smaller events are allowed, to make sure older participants and those with additional health concerns stay at home.
 This may mean that even once the chamber is allowed to have in-person events, it may opt to continue virtual aspects of these events so that the entire community can be a part of them.